gcccheng/oogway/index.md

 Contribution: Took sole role in designing and implementing a high-availability Kubernetes cluster with GitHub Actions Runner Controller (ARC) to manage dynamic runner provisioning.
 Migrated CI/CD workflows from VM-based runners to Kubernetes, implemented automated scaling and isolation, and collaborated with developers to refactor pipelines.
 Established platform monitoring and ongoing maintenance processes.

-Value Created: Delivered a secure, scalable, and automated CI/CD runner platform, reducing manual overhead and improving isolation, reliability, and developer productivity.
+<strong style="color: #000;">Value Created</strong>: Delivered a secure, scalable, and automated CI/CD runner platform, reducing manual overhead and improving isolation, reliability, and developer productivity.
 Standardized the CI/CD pipeline infrastructure for consistency and scalability, while enabling on-demand scaling to meet workload peaks.

 `project`